 Between hotel stops backpackers can use any mode of travel, car hire, plane, bus, tuk tuk or horse and cart, even cruise ships.
 Different situations call for different solutions.

 Backpacking is how we see the world and backpacking with our kids, is how they will see the world to greatly enhance their education.

-We stay in guest houses, B&Bs, hostels and hotels.
-Guest houses often work out cheapest but occasionally we use hostels, such as this great one in Kuala Lumpur and the awesome Mile Map Hostel in Silom Bangkok or Garden Village in Siem Reap. (none of which sponsor us, we just like them and use them repeatedly, click through to get an idea of the sort of accommodation YOU will be using).
+We stay in guest houses, B&Bs, hostels, and hotels.
+Guest houses often work out cheapest but occasionally we use hostels, such Mile Map Hostel in Silom Bangkok or Garden Village in Siem Reap. (none of which sponsor us, we just like them and use them repeatedly, click through to get an idea of the sort of accommodation you will be using).

 We always look for a guest house or other lodging with some outdoor space so that the boys can play, ideally on the ground floor, within our sight.
 We also keep an eye out for local children nearby.

 My boys love rooms with little cupboards to stash their toys in, it makes them happy.
 Let the kids be involved in choosing your room.
 Boo always has to inspect them and ask about the wi-fi before we decide.
 Always check rooms for child safety, trip hazards, dodgy wiring, sharp edges, and so on.

 No, small kids should not have their own backpacks.
 Only buy backpacks for older children.

 I’ve changed my mind on this one.
 When my boys were 6 and 8 we set out into the world with 2 little 15L kids’ backpacks from REI.
 They rarely carried them as they weren’t well designed or comfortable.